Saturday, January 23, 2010

 “IT’S NOT PINK!”

 I left the Metro North station today and looked down to discover a long brown thread clinging to my pale blue scarf.
 Drat.
 I knew I’d misplaced it while embroidering on the train.
-With less than six weeks to go until my show (details to follow), there is no time to do anything but sew in my spare time.
+With less than six weeks to go until my show (details to follow), there is no time to do anything but sew outside of work.
 When my arm gets sore, I am forced to take a break, but I feel bitter all the same.

 Something amazing happened the other day on the train.
 A woman from my neighbourhood whom I have seen countless times sat down beside me, said hello, and asked me how I was.
 My theory is that embroidering makes me seem like a sweet young woman (and thus, approachable).